la2050/archive/_organizations/h-e-l-p-e-r-foundation.md

   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F17077%252Fdisplay%252FHelper_Logo.jpg=c570x385
 project_video: ''
 org_summary: >-
-  V2K HELPER Foundationâ€™s overarching achievement is having won the trust of the community it serves.
+  V2K HELPER Foundation’s overarching achievement is having won the trust of the community it serves.
 The organization has been a resource for families for over 13 years, continually refining programs and services to best meet the changing needs of a diverse population.
 Consequently V2K HELPER has access to a large population of low- and middle-income families who trust the